owncloud/ocis/services/settings/README.md

 ## Caching

-When using the `SETTINGS_STORE_TYPE=metadata` The `settings` services, caches the results of queries to the `system-storage` for providing faster responses.
+When using `SETTINGS_STORE_TYPE=metadata`, the settings service caches the results of queries to the `system-storage` for providing faster responses.

 The store used for the cache can be configured using the `SETTINGS_CACHE_STORE` environment variable.
 Possible stores are:

   -   `memory`: Basic in-memory store and the default.
   -   `redis`: Stores metadata in a configured Redis cluster.
   -   `redis-sentinel`: Stores metadata in a configured Redis Sentinel cluster.